Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Dirac observables and the gauge-fixing equivalence

 The determinant of the Poisson brackets $\Lambda_{\mu\nu}$,

-is non-vanishing as long as $P_{vw}\neq 0$, i.e. the shear component of the wavefront corresponding to a given tensor mode, here $\delta q_5$, does not vanish\footnote{This reasoning would still hold if we were to choose the tensor mode $\delta q_6$, with the only difference that in that case $\textrm{Det}~ \Lambda =- \frac{4 i \sqrt{2}(P_{vv}-P_{ww})}{3a}$.
-Notice however that the vanishing of both tensor modes is impossible as one would have $\textrm{Det}~ \Lambda=0$.}.
+is non-vanishing as long as $P_{vw}\neq 0$, i.e. the $A_5$-component of the wavefront shear does not vanish\footnote{This reasoning would still hold if we chose $\delta c_4:=\delta q_6$, with the only difference that in this case $\textrm{Det}~ \Lambda =- \frac{4 i \sqrt{2} k^2(P_{vv}-P_{ww})}{a}$, i.e., the $A_6$-component of the wavefront shear is assumed not to vanish.
+Note however that the vanishing of both tensor metric perturbations is impossible as one would have $\textrm{Det}~ \Lambda=0$}.
 It is clear that this gauge must cease to exist in the isotropic limit.
-Note that in this gauge a given polarization mode of the gravitational wave is encoded into a scalar mode as
+Note that in this gauge one of the polarization modes of the gravitational wave is entirely carried by the metric density perturbation:

-We interpret this gauge as corresponding to such a coordinate system in which a given tensor mode is cancelled out by a scalar perturbation of the wavefront thanks to the fact that the latter carries the non-vanishing respective shear component.
+This gauge corresponds to a coordinate system in which a given tensor metric perturbation is vanishing and the gravity wave is induced by a scalar perturbation that perturbs the wavefronts with non-vanishing shear.
 It demonstrates that the transverse and traceless metric perturbations cannot be unambiguously identified with gravitational waves.